SwedbankPay/kramdown-plantuml/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License][mit].
+The gem is available as open source under the terms of the [MIT License][license].

 ## Code of Conduct